-1. Implementing a loading procedure
+Implementing a loading procedure

-2. Implementing a receiving procedure
+Implementing a receiving procedure

-3. Implementing a stocking procedure
+Implementing a stocking procedure

-Maintaining inventory is costly at any rate, but in the retail food industry it is usually not even an option, which is why it’s crucial for retailers to stock the right amount of product and receive new shipments on a more frequent basis.
+Maintaining inventory is costly at any rate, but in the retail food industry it is usually not even an option.
+It’s crucial for retailers to stock the right amount of product and receive new shipments on a more frequent basis.
 The key to a good stocking procedure is inventory control; being able to understand what you have and what you need very quickly.
-The only problem is that tracking assets can be difficult in a distribution environment where inventory is constantly moved around.
-As a result, each item needs to be tracked at every step along the way.
+The only problem is that tracking assets can be difficult in a distribution environment where inventory is in constant motion.
+As a result, each item needs to tracking at every step along the way.